 For our development leaflet, click

-Alongside this work, Regeneration are supporting the delivery of the
+Regeneration team are supporting the delivery of the

 Masterplan for this 375 hectare extension to the city includes around 2,500 homes and plans for improved school provision, a commercial park and new district and local centers that will offer health, retail and community facilities.
 The incorporation of paths and public artwork will maximise the proximity of the site to the River Calder and the Aire & Calder Navigation as the Council works with its partners to create the next generation of homes in the district.